Autism

 The Adult Autism Service for City and Hackney is run by East London Foundation Trust (ELFT) and offers diagnosis, brief interventions and advice to adults living in City and Hackney who have not had a previous diagnosis.
 You need to be 18 or over and registered with a City and Hackney GP.

-The Adult Social Care team are now offering autism advice sessions (PDF 79kb) for anyone over the age of 16, who has a diagnosis of autism, works with or cares for someone who does.
+The Adult Social Care team are now offering autism advice sessions for anyone over the age of 16, who has a diagnosis of autism, works with or cares for someone who does.
 The service is aimed at autistic people without a learning disability.
 The sessions run every Thursday morning.
 You need to book a slot to attend.

 The specialist supported employment team offer specialist support to anyone who has a long term health condition or disability